Business Models, Long Range Planning, Baden-Fuller and latency

 Business model is just a model of a business

-When I was writing my Ph.D. thesis, Prof. von Grogh told me that I needed a unit of analysis for my research.
+When I was writing from 1997 to 2000 my Ph.D. thesis, Prof. von Grogh told me that I needed a unit of analysis for my research.
 I know the traditional culprits like industry or firm but they did not fit into what we saw in the New Economy.
 Industry boarders become meaningless; competition came from competitors you had not even heard before.

 Therefore, my answer to Georg was very simple: I used the business model as my unit of analysis.
 He said fine.
 Just define it.
 Well, easy said difficult done.
 I was positive at the beginning that there must be something since we all got Masters of Business Administration so Business should be defined.
 Nope.
 Not really.

 And again, it was Peter Drucker who had worked on this.
 He asked the simple questions “What business are you in?” and “What is the purpose of a business”.
-And this is exactly what a business model should answer when used for strategizing.
+And this is exactly what a business model should answer when used for.

 Chesbrough and Rosenbloom (2002) explain the antecedents to the business model concept in their article “The Role of the Business Model in Capturing Value from Innovation: Evidence from Xerox Corporation’s Technology Spinoff Companies”.
 It is interesting that it was not the academic world that saw the necessity to have the business in focus for strategy but the real world.
 The business is where the competition is.
 Welcome to the real world.